gmshashank/Transportation/README.md

 # Transportation

 Goal:
-To make inferences about the work habits of Seattle residents who commute by bicycle
+-To make inferences about the work habits of Seattle residents who commute by bicycle

 Overview: